-The soffits and fascias are formed in UPVC.
-There is an area of UPVC panelling.
-External Decorations There are no external finishes that require decoration.
-Conservatories and Porches There are no conservatories or porches.
-Communal Areas There are no communal areas.
-Garages and Permanent Outbuildings There are no garages or permanent outbuildings.
-Outside Areas and Boundaries Visually inspected.
-The property has garden areas to the front and rear.
-The garden areas are surfaced in grass and paving.
-The boundaries are formed in timber fencing.
-There is a drive and parking area surfaced in tarmac.
 Ceilings Visually inspected from floor level.
 The ceilings are formed in plasterboard.
-There is an area with polystyrene ceiling tiles.
 Internal Walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 The walls are of timber stud construction with plasterboard finishes.
+There is an area of timber panelling.
 Floors including Sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are of suspended timber construction overlaid with chipboard boarding.
+The floors are of suspended timber construction overlaid with tongue and groove boarding.
+No sub floor access was available.
+All floors are covered.
 Internal Joinery and Kitchen Fittings Built-in cupboards were looked into, but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors consist of a timber panel type.
-The door facings and skirting boards are of a flush style.
-The kitchen is fitted with a range of base and wall mounted units with laminate worktops.
-Chimney Breasts and Fireplaces There are electric fires in the living and dining rooms.
+The internal doors consist of a timber panel and timber-glazed type.
+The door facings and skirting boards are of a moulded style.
+The kitchen is fitted with a range of base and wall mounted units with compatible worktops.

+Chimney Breasts and Fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There is an open fire place in the living room.
 Internal Decorations Visually inspected.
 The internal walls and ceilings have a papered and painted finish.
-The internal joinery is finished in paint and varnish.
+The internal joinery is finished in varnish.
 Cellars There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Main supply installed.
-The electricity consumer unit is located in a hall cupboard.
-The electricity meter is located in an external box.
+Mains supply installed.
+The electricity consumer unit is located in the entrance vestibule.
+The electricity meter is located adjacent.
 Gas There is no gas supply.
+Water, Plumbing and Bathroom Fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+No tests whatsoever were carried out to the system or appliances.
+Water is connected to the mains supply.
+Visible pipework is made with copper and PVC materials.
+The shower room is fitted with a white suite containing a WC, wash hand basin and shower cubicle with mixer shower.
+A stainless steel sink unit is fitted within the kitchen.